Locust: Recent times

 The 1915 infestation across Palestine and Syria was one of the main contributors to famine in Lebanon which lasted from 1915 to 1918 during which around 200,000 people died.
+Plagues became less common in the 20th century, but they continue to occur when the conditions are met.

 Monitoring

 Early intervention to prevent large locust swarms is more successful than later action once swarms have built up.
 The means to control locust populations is now available, but organisational, financial, and political problems may be difficult to overcome.
 Monitoring is the key to early detection and eradication.
 Ideally, a sufficient proportion of nomadic bands can be killed with insecticide before their swarming phase.
 This may be possible in richer countries like Morocco and Saudi Arabia, but neighbouring poorer countries such as Mauritania and Yemen lack the resources and may breed locust swarms that threaten the whole region.

 Several organisations around the world monitor the threat from locusts.
 They provide forecasts detailing regions likely to suffer from locust plagues in the near future.
 In Australia, this service is provided by the Australian Plague Locust Commission.
 It has been very successful in dealing with developing outbreaks, but has the great advantage of having a defined area to monitor and defend without locust invasions from elsewhere.
 In Central and Southern Africa, the service is provided by the International Locust Control Organization for Central and Southern Africa.
 In West and Northwest Africa, the service is co-ordinated by the Food and Agriculture Organization's Commission for Controlling the Desert Locust in the Western Region, and executed by locust control agencies belonging to each country concerned.
-The FAO also monitors the situation in the Caucasus and Central Asia, where over 25 million hectares of cultivated land are under threat.
+The FAO monitors the situation in the Caucasus and Central Asia, where over 25 million hectares of cultivated land are under threat.
 In February 2020, in an effort to end massive locust outbreaks, India decided to use drones and special equipment to monitor locusts and spray insecticides.